In Rare Move, Pope Francis Appoints A Woman To A Senior Vatican Position

 Pope Francis has announced that he is appointing a woman for the first time to a managerial role in the Secretariat of State, one of the most important departments in the Vatican.

-Francesca Di Giovanni, who has worked at the Secretariat for 27 years, will be elevated to the position of under-secretary for the Section for Relations with States.
+Francesca Di Giovanni, who has worked at the Secretariat for 27 years, will be elevated to the position of undersecretary for the section for relations with states.
 She'll manage the Vatican's relationships with multilateral organizations such as the United Nations.

 The Roman Catholic Church's leadership is almost completely male-dominated, and women are not allowed to be ordained as priests.
 In recent months, however, Francis has expressed a desire to include more women in decision-making roles.

-Di Giovanni, who specializes in migrants and refugees and international law, says she was surprised to be appointed as under-secretary.
+Di Giovanni, who specializes in migrants and refugees and international law, says she was surprised to be appointed as undersecretary.
 "I sincerely never would have thought the Holy Father would have entrusted this role to me," she said in an interview with Vatican News.

 The Secretariat of State deals with the city-state's operations and diplomatic affairs.
 Di Giovanni will be the first person to hold this particular position.

-"The Holy Father has made an unprecedented decision, certainly, which, beyond myself personally, represents an indication of an attention towards women," Di Giovanni said.
+"The Holy Father has made an unprecedented decision, certainly, which, beyond myself personally, represents an indication of an attention toward women," Di Giovanni said.

 "But the responsibility is connected to the job, rather than to the fact of being a woman," she added.